Giftbit/Lightrail-API-V2-Docs/feature-deep-dive/redemption-and-balance-rules.md

 # Redemption Rules and Balance Rules
-Redemption Rules and Balance Rules are extra conditions placed on Values that are evaluated during Checkout.
-Redemption Rules evaluate to true or false and determine if the Value their set on can be applied; they do not affect whether other Values can be used since the other Value's Redemption Rules determine that.
-Balance Rules enable more advanced balance behaviour, such as percent off, and evaluate to a number.
+Redemption Rules and Balance Rules are extra conditions placed on Values that are evaluated during checkout.
+A Value's Redemption Rule evaluates to true or false and determines if that Value can be applied.
+This does not affect whether other Values can be used since each Value's own Redemption Rule determines whether or not it can be applied.
+Balance Rules enable more advanced balance behaviour, such as percent off, and evaluate to a number in the context of a particular Transaction.
 Balance Rules and Redemption Rules are typically used for promotions that represent a discount to the customer.

 **Example 1: $5 off transactions over $100**